Libera-Chat/libera-chat.github.io/policies.md

 ## Network bans

-Violations of the rules can lead to temporary or permanent removal of the network.
+Violations of the rules can lead to temporary or permanent removal from the network.
 There might not always be prior warning of this.

 In addition to that, there are many reasons why we might remove someone from